Artisan-Lab/Fuzzing-Scripts/README.md

 We have tried to mention some possible problems that may appear during fuzzing process in this documentation.
 But we may also miss some conditions.
 You can submit an issue if you are faced with any problem when fuzzing a Rust library.

 ## Note:
 afl.rs has released a new version to depend on an AFL++ latest version.
-It may have some slight differences when using these scripts.
-We will check whether our scripts can work now(2022-3-3).
+We have checked our scripts still can work now(2022-1-5).
 ## Before using the scripts

 Before using these scripts, you need to make sure you have correctly install [afl.rs](https://github.com/rust-fuzz/afl.rs) and [afl.rs](https://github.com/rust-fuzz/afl.rs) can run properly.
 You can follow the instructions on [rust-fuzz-book](https://rust-fuzz.github.io/book/afl.html).